django-cms/djangocms-frontend/README.rst

 ============

-- **Easy to implement re-usable frontend custom components**, which in the simples case consist of a template and declarative sort of form class.
+- **Easy to implement re-usable frontend custom components**, which in the simplest case consist of a template and declarative sort of form class.

 - Support of `Bootstrap 5 <https://getbootstrap.com>`_, django CMS 3.8+
   and django CMS 4 out of the box.